akspa0/floppyai/README.md

 ```
 Details:
 - Accepts sets named `trackNN.S.raw` (e.g., `track00.0.raw`) or `NN.S.raw` (e.g., `00.0.raw`).
 - Attempts STREAM write with `-i0 -w` using `-f` prefix (`-ftrack` or `-f./`) and strict option ordering; read‑back uses `-i0`.
-As of 2025‑09‑22, DTC rejects generated files for writing; see status section above.
+DTC acceptance is being validated on current builds.
 - Produces captures and a `.log` in `--out-dir` with the exact `dtc` commands used.
 Sudo is used by default (pass `--no-sudo` to disable).

 ## Current Status: KryoFlux STREAM writing

 - We generate STREAM files (C2 + OOB) per the published protocol.
-HxC opens and visualizes them (side 0 shows rough flux; side 1 may be sparse depending on pattern), but DTC currently refuses to open them for writing and reports:
-  - `Image name:` / `Can't open image file:`
+HxC opens and visualizes our generated streams by default with OOB‑first headers (first OOB is KFInfo: `KryoFlux stream - version 3.50`).
+- DTC write‑from‑stream (`-i0 -w`) is being validated; ensure the `-f` prefix points to the base `.../track` and sets are named `trackNN.S.raw`.
+We will publish confirmed command lines and notes once validation completes.
-- We strictly adhere to DTC CLI ordering (e.g., `-ftrack` or `-f./` first, then `-i0`, `-d`, `-s`, `-e`, `-g`, `-w`) and have tried base variants (`-ftrack`, `-ftrack.raw`, absolute `-f$(pwd)/track`, `-f$(pwd)/track.raw`).
+- We adhere to strict CLI ordering (e.g., `-ftrack` first, then `-i0`, options, `-w`).
-- Action plan (in progress):
-  - Compare our streams against known‑good DTC captures (same track/side) and align OOB/header exactly to the rev 1.1 spec and empirical DTC expectations (index OOB timer payload included).
-  - Document tested variants and capture results under `docs/`.
-  - Update the exporter once the exact accepted shape is confirmed.

-If you are experimenting today, write with HxC (or convert to a format DTC will accept for writing) and use DTC for read‑back captures (`-i0`) until this is resolved.
+Until DTC validation is complete, use HxC for quick playback/inspection and DTC for read‑back captures (`-i0`).

 ## Commands